saucelabs/sauce-docs/docs/dev/error-messages.md

 **How to Resolve**

 *   You can usually resolve this error by choosing a new version of Selenium or Appium for your test, or leaving the version blank to default to the latest version.
-*   You can also check the Desired Capabilities of your test to make sure you haven't set an incompatible platform/operating system/browser combination.
+*   Check your test capabilities to make sure you haven't set an incompatible platform/operating system/browser combination.
-*   Use the [Platform Configurator - Beta](https://wiki.saucelabs.com/pages/createpage.action?spaceKey=DOCSDEV&title=Platform+Configurator+-+Beta&linkCreation=true&fromPageId=75008576) to set the Desired Capabilities of your test.
+*   Use the [Platform Configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator) to set the capabilities of your test.

 ## The Virtual Machine's Disk has Filled Up